How Do I Manage My Debt When I Am Unemployed?

 If you’re recently unemployed with a pile of debt, you need to assess your situation, create a financial plan and make decisions accordingly.
 Financial planning is essential if you want to stay on top of your game.

-Understand your rights.
+Understand your rights

 Making ends meet is tough when you lose your job.
-Luckily, there are several government assistance schemes that can help you during this time.
+There are several government assistance schemes that can help you during this time.
 The Unemployment Insurance Fund (UIF) offers financial relief to those who have lost their jobs.
 You can also apply for the COVID-19 Social Relief of Distress grant created by the South African government.
 Apart from this, South Africa also has the SASSA Child Support grant to assist with caregiving of children.

 The best time to create a budget is before you need one, and the same thing goes for cutting costs.
 No matter what your finances look like right now we recommend that you cut down your expenses as soon as possible and start saving.

 When building a budget, prioritise your debt payments before other expenses so that you don’t fall behind.
 If you don’t pay your monthly debt repayments, your credit score will decrease and you’ll end up in more debt.
 Continue making the minimum amount of repayments on time until the debt is fully settled.

 Budgeting is a fairly simple and straightforward process and if done correctly, it can even help you get out of debt.